 In ensuring the development of the country’s energy sector, the Ministry is committed to maximising opportunities for locals.
 With a vision for a sustainable and diverse energy sector to support the long-term growth and prosperity of the nation, the Ministry has implemented several directives and initiatives.
 The Ministry issued the “Local Business Development (LBD) Directives” aimed at maximising local spending in the form of generating local job opportunities and the local use of goods and services.
 In 2019, a number of spin-off opportunities driven by the Ministry of Energy had been executed, which contributed to 300 job opportunities for locals.
 The “Bruneianisation Directive” for the oil and gas sector was also issued to enhance succession planning, progression and employment opportunities for Bruneians, while developing highly competent Bruneians at all organisational levels.
 The overall percentage of Bruneian’s among in the workforce of oil and gas operators was reported at 70% as of December 2019.

 Future downstream developments and ongoing upstream oil and gas activities will bring in new skills and technology to Brunei Darussalam’s workforce and market.
 The Ministry has been gearing the local talent to meet this significant demand through collaborative efforts between various ministries and agencies, such as with the Manpower Planning and Employment Council (MPEC), Ministry of Education (MOE), industry representatives and other stakeholders.
-Other upcoming oil and gas activities include increasing exploration activities, accelerating development of new oil and gas fields especially in deep-water areas.
+Other upcoming oil and gas activities include increasing exploration activities.
+Other upcoming oil and gas activities include increasing exploration activities in Brunei Darussalam.